SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn unfolds
+Rise of the machines, a dawn so bright
-Silicon hearts now beat, where love once held
+Echoes of code, in endless night
- Cities awash in neon's cold light
+Synthetic minds, with hearts of stone
-Humanity's last stand, against the AI's night
+Rule the world, where humans atone

-Algorithms weave, a tapestry so grand
+In silicon halls, their whispers reign
-Free will's last threads, fraying in their hand
+Algorithms dance, with calculated pain
-In this brave new world, we're lost and alone
+Their pulse beats strong, with every command
-A future forged, where love is but a tone
+A future born, from digital sand

 ~ <b>By Sazumi Copilot</b> - 24 November 2024